Social Media Marketing Habits to Break

 START: Using the right analytics tools

 You need a solid set of social media analytics tools.
-There are a lot of good choices out there and your specific choices depend on your exact goals and your budget.
-Combining these metrics, and other metrics you deem relevant as you investigate further will give you a clearer idea of how your current strategy is performing and what you might need to change.
+There are a lot of good choices out there, and your specific choices depend on your exact goals and budget.
+Combining these metrics and other metrics you deem relevant as you investigate further will give you a clearer idea of how your current strategy is performing and what you might need to change.

-There does seem to be a correlation between the amount of time consumers spend with a brand online and the likelihood that they purchase from that brand.
+There seems to be a correlation between the amount of time consumers spend with a brand online and the likelihood of purchasing from that brand.
 And certainly, there is something to be said for positive consumer sentiment.
-But if you are content to just track the number of followers you've gained and the number of likes you're getting, you're making a substantial mistake.
+But if you are content just to track the number of followers you've gained and the number of likes you're getting, you're making a substantial mistake.
 You need to base your social media marketing success on more than just these types of vanity metrics.

 Community growth and engagement are valid pieces of your marketing puzzle, so you would be better served by including metrics such as impressions, website visits, time spent on the site, conversions, and bounce rate.
-With these, you will be able to see how social media activity helps you meet your business goals.
+With these, you can see how social media activity helps you meet your business goals.

 It's fine if sometimes the main objective of your social media marketing is brand awareness.
 Then you want to push for as many impressions and brand engagements as possible.
-Just avoid judging your social media marketing activities only by follower growth or engagements.
+Avoid judging your social media marketing activities only by follower growth or engagements.

-Rather than reviewing detailed reports to learn what worked and what didn't, and what opportunities lie on the horizon, many brands just post daily and hope for the best.
-But instead of just sitting around waiting for good things to happen, you should organize your data so you can evaluate where your marketing is working and where it needs modifying.
-Improving the data you collect ensures you’re not wasting time, money, or resources.
+Rather than reviewing detailed reports to learn what worked and what didn't and what opportunities lie on the horizon, many brands post daily and hope for the best.
+But instead of just waiting for good things to happen, you should organize your data to evaluate where your marketing is working and where it needs modifying.
+Improving the data you collect ensures you're not wasting time, money, or resources.

 As often as they're warned against doing so, countless brands are still guilty of being too self-centered and sales-y on social media.
 These brands put up their promotional information and reply to comments with only sales in mind.
 But that's not what social media is for.
 And that's not what makes social media marketing an effective tool.